Internet 4th Annual Street Scenes

-- Oct 18 Notifications are sent by email. contact MFA if you do not receive notice.
+- Jan.
+29 All entrants notified by email.
+Check MFA website or contact MFA if you do not receive notice.

 The MFA incorporated as a 501(c)3 nonprofit organization in 1968 and, through the hard work of a growing and enthusiastic membership, opened the Circle Gallery located at 18 State Circle, just steps away from the State House in Annapolis.
 The gallery is located in a restored loft space in the heart of the Annapolis Historic District and has been operating continuously since opening its doors.
 The MFA has also reached out beyond its doors through its Alternate Space efforts, often bringing art to unexpected places.